The image that you see to your left is showing a normal amount of cerebrospinal fluid. This is an axial section

 Dandy-Walker malformation is another example that can cause hydrocephalus.
 A tumor putting pressure on

-a communication, perhaps the cerebral aqueduct again or perhaps there’s a pressure on the interventricular septum.
+a communication, perhaps the cerebral aqueduct again or perhaps there’s a pressure on the interventricular foramen.

 So fluid cannot flow from the lateral ventricles into the third.
 As a result of hydrocephalus, there is increase